 Posted by: Kaplan Schweser

 CFA Institute recently announced it will move the Level I CFA® exam to a computer-based format in 2021 with four sittings a year, instead of the current two.
 Each quarter, there will be a one-week exam window candidates can test within.
 This represents the most significant update to the exam framework that we’ve seen from CFA Institute in many years.
+(Note that there are no current plans to change the paper-based format of the Level II or Level III exams.)

 The move to computer-based assessment makes perfect sense for an exam that consists entirely of objective test questions.
 Currently, candidates sitting for the paper-based exam fill in their A, B, or C answers on a scantron sheet, which is already assessed electronically.
 The switch will therefore have no impact on the mechanics of that marking process, other than speeding up the time it takes to collate the results.
 Although we have no information on the effect that will have on the time it takes to get results processed, it seems logical that it will speed things up.